-Your body needs suitable equipment and time to cope up with high temperatures.
-So, if you just want to get started with your run without thinking too much about it, a treadmill is the ideal option.
+Your body needs suitable equipment and time to cope with high temperatures.
+So, if you just want to get started with your run without thinking too much about it, a compact treadmill for small spaces is the ideal option.

 Living In A Flat Area

 Hills and resistance are necessary for proper running training to get stronger, better and faster.
-If your neighbourhood or location is unusually flat, you’ll need to supplement your runs with artificial inclines.
+If your neighborhood or location is unusually flat, you’ll need to supplement your runs with artificial inclines.

 Hill training is essential for runners preparing for mountainous marathons.
 You don’t have to give up your ambition because the weather circumstances aren’t right.
-Simply go on a treadmill and begin to work.
+Simply go on an under £300 treadmill and begin to work.